oktadev/okta-blog/_source/_posts/2022-10-13-oktane-for-developers.md

 **3:30pm - Customer Identity Cloud for Devs: Building a Passwordless World** (*Keynote*)<br/>
-Shiven Ramji, Chief Product Officer, CIC, Okta; Bhawna Singh, SVP, Engineering, Okta; Vittorio Bertocci, Principal Architect, Okta
+Shiven Ramji, Chief Product Officer, CIC, Okta<br/>
+Bhawna Singh, SVP, Engineering, Okta<br/>
+Vittorio Bertocci, Principal Architect, Okta<br/>

 >It's time to move beyond centrally-stored passwords and to free everyone to safely use any technology.
 In this hour, we'll explore the latest capabilities of the Customer Identity Cloud and how we can build a better identity experience together.
 And we will discuss how Okta and our partners are making it easier for every developer to secure their customers' identities.